The Fatal Eggs

-The Fatal Eggs (Роковые яйца, /ru/) is a novella by Soviet novelist and playwright Mikhail Bulgakov.
+The Fatal Eggs (Роковые яйца, /ru/) (Note: The Russian title, Rokovye yaytsa, is a pun with the surname of the character, Rokk, who unleashed the disaster with the said eggs) is a novella by Soviet novelist and playwright Mikhail Bulgakov.
 It was written in 1924 and first published in 1924.
 The novel became quite popular, but was much criticised by most Soviet critics as a mockery of the Russian Revolution of 1917 and the leadership of Soviet Russia.

 Background

 By 1924, Bulgakov was relatively well known as a writer.
-He had published several short stories, including Dyavoliada, which was in some ways a precursor to his novel The Master and Margarita, and started publishing his first novel, The White Guard.
+He had published several short stories, including Diaboliad, which was in some ways a precursor to his novel The Master and Margarita, and started publishing his first novel, The White Guard.
 He finished The Fatal Eggs in early October 1924 and published it by the Nedra Publishers in 1924 and included in the short-story collection Diaboliad in 1925.
 A shortened edition was published in May–June 1925 in the Krasnaya Panorama journal under the title The Ray of Life (Луч жизни).
-Bulgakov also read the novel on several occasions to various social gatherings, and it was met with a favorable reception.
+Bulgakov also read the novel on several occasions to various social gatherings, and it was received well.